 - Aileen Adams, who heads Do Good LA and previously served as UCLA’s Vice Provost for Strategic Alliances

-- George Kieffer, an influential lawyer who currently chairs UCLA’s Board of Regents, and who once headed the California State Protocol Foundation, which has funded travel and other expenses for California Governor Jerry Brown
+- George Kieffer, an influential lawyer who has served as chair of UCLA’s Board of Regents, and who once headed the California State Protocol Foundation, which funded travel and other expenses for California Governor Jerry Brown

 - Nina Vinik, who serves as program director for the Gun Violence Prevention Program at the Chicago-based Joyce Foundation, and who also has worked with the ACLU Foundation of Florida and the Chicago Lawyers’ Committee for Civil Rights Under Law